AY2223S1-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 Step 4.
 The user executes `studentEdit 1 g/T03` command to assign the first student to the newly created tutorial group.

+### Task feature

+#### Implementation

+The task feature is facilitated by `Task`.
+It implements the following operations:
+* Adding Tasks using a Name, Description, Deadline and assigned students (Optional)
+* Deleting Tasks using the Task's index
+* Editing Tasks using the Task's index
+* Marking Tasks as done using the Task's index (In Progress)
+* Viewing Tasks

+The implementation is quite similar to what was done for the base AB3, as well as the tutorial group and student feature.
+However, there were a few differences in the implementation that we had to take note of.

+The main issue comes with the ability to edit tasks.
+In `TutorialGroup` and `Student`, the implementation of the edit command was quite simple, which was to have a class to store all the changes and merge them with the states in the `Model`.
+However, in `Task`, the implementation was a bit more complex, as we had to take into account the students assigned to the task.
+We couldn't create new Students and then edit the task, since the students would be new and not in the `Model` yet.
+Thus, we had to use a different method, instead opting to defer the creation of the new `Task` to the `Model` itself.
+This was done by rewriting the code to parse in all the fields of `Task` and leaving student as a list of Strings, which we then use to search through the `Model` to find the students that are assigned to the task.

 ### Expanding `TaskListCard` Feature

 #### Description